pagekey/semver/README.md

 # pagekey-semver

-This is a simple, opinionated semantic versioning tool.
+Simple automated version tagging for any Git-based software project.

-Check out the docs site (coming soon) or the [docs site source](./docs/index.md) to learn more.
+Check out the [docs](./docs/index.md) to learn more.

 ## Getting Started